ChainAgnostic/CAIPs/CAIPs/caip-7.md

 ### EOSIO Namespace

-The namespace "EOSIO" refers to the EOSIO open-source blockchain platform.
+The namespace "eosio" refers to the EOSIO open-source blockchain platform.

 #### Reference Definition